lopezdsr/sql-query/hive_metastore.md

 {:tip: .tip}

-# Table Catalog – Hive Metastore
+# Catalog Management – Hive Metastore
 {: #hivemetastore}

 {{site.data.keyword.sqlquery_full}} includes a full database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.